dinvlad/HyperVision/README.md

 Have you ever dreamed of using your *webcam* with [Hyperion](https://github.com/hyperion-project/hyperion.ng) to set up those Ambient LED strips for your TV/monitor?

-Did you scratch your head on how exactly to do that, given geometric distortions from the camera?
+Did you wonder how to do that, given geometric distortions from the camera?

 Perhaps you even itched to put a camera with a [Fisheye lens](https://en.wikipedia.org/wiki/Fisheye_lens) right next to your monitor, like in some